oahull0112/oahull0112.github.io/docs/Documentation/Libraries/howto.md

-#Libraries Deepdive: Linking Scientific Libraries
+#Libraries How-To: Linking Scientific Libraries

 This page is a tutorial explaining how to include scientific libraries when compiling software.